 Republic of Turkey (Turkish: Türkiye

 is a transcontinental country in Eurasia, mainly in Anatolia

 Turkey is a democratic, secular, unitary, parliamentary

 republic with a diverse cultural heritage.
 Turkey is bordered

 by eight countries: Greece and Bulgaria to the northwest;

 the east; Iraq and Syria to the south.
-The country is encircled by
+The country is encircled

-Black Sea to the north, and the Mediterranean Sea to the south.
+Sea to the north, and the Mediterranean Sea to the south.

 The Bosphorus, the Sea of Marmara, and the Dardanelles,

-which together form the Turkish Straits, divide Thrace and Anatolia;
+which together form the Turkish Straits, divide Thrace and

-centre.
+cultural and commercial centre.
 Approximately 70-80% of

 the country's citizens identify themselves as ethnic Turks.

 recognised[II (Armenians, Greeks, Jews) and unrecognised (Kurds, Arabs, Circassians, Albanians, Bosniaks,

 Georgians, etc.) minorities.
 Kurds are the largest ethnic

 minority group, making up approximately 20% of the

 The crescent and star became associated with Islam